Kong/docs.konghq.com/app/deck/1.8.x/guides/best-practices.md

 ---

 - Always ensure that you have one decK process running at any time.
-Multiple processes will step on each other and can corrupt Kong's configuration.
+Multiple processes step on each other and can corrupt Kong's configuration.
 - Do not mix up decK's declarative configuration with `cURL` or any other script.
 Either manage the configuration with decK or manage it with your homegrown script.
-Mixing the two on the same dataset will get cumbersome and will be error-prone.
+Mixing the two on the same dataset gets cumbersome and is error-prone.
-- If you have a very large installation, then it is recommended to split out your configuration into smaller subsets.
+- If you have a very large installation, then you can split out your configuration into smaller subsets.
 You can find more info for it in the guide to practicing
   [distributed configuration](/deck/{{page.kong_version}}/guides/distributed-configuration).